Get started free

 On the same day, a separate Canada Post-specific label generation failure hits at 3:54 PM ET, compounding the disruption for Canadian merchants.

-After the April 21 recovery, the order import backlog created its own problem.
-Hundreds of orders flooded into ShipStation at once, many now past their promised ship-by time.
-Merchants who had attempted re-imports during the unstable period found duplicate orders that needed manual identification and deletion before they could safely resume fulfillment.
+After the platform came back, the order import backlog created its own problem.
+Orders that had been queued during the outage flooded into ShipStation at once, many now past their promised ship-by time.
+Some merchants who had attempted re-imports during the instability discovered duplicated orders that required manual cleanup before they could safely resume fulfillment.

-The numbers tell the story.
+The numbers are stark.
 In March 2026 alone, third-party monitoring service IsDown detected 33 outages before ShipStation acknowledged them, plus 87 incidents that ShipStation never officially reported at all.
 ShipStation has recorded over 675 outages across roughly 5 years of monitoring by StatusGator, averaging about 7 incidents per month.
 The median resolution time across all tracked incidents is approximately 16 hours.

 That last number is worth sitting with.
 For a shipping platform, 16 hours is an entire fulfillment day.